 Why would anyone ever want to buy Reserve Share tokens?
 As we noted earlier, one of the primary problems with any system that uses a volatile token of its own creation is that it must find a credible way to make that token valuable.

 When the tokenized collateral held by the Reserve smart contract appreciates and the value of tokenized collateral exceeds a predetermined collateralization ratio, holders of the Reserve Share token receive the resulting excess collateral in the form of dividends.
 Recall what collateral tokens are made of: real-world assets such as bonds, property, and commodities.
 All of these can undergo periods of decreases in value, but in the aggregate their trend tends to be upwards.

 In the case of massive network adoption, the vast majority of the capital held by the Reserve smart contract comes from the sale of Reserve tokens.
 Since holders of Reserve Share tokens didn't have to put up that capital, they receive a magnified upside relative to the capital they contributed to the network.
 An additional source of revenue may come from a fee on transfers of Reserve (the presence and magnitude of this fee is determined first by the Reserve core team and later by the governance protocol).

 Effectively, holders of Reserve Shares take on financial risk in exchange for the opportunity to profit from the appreciation of the collateral tokens, and Reserve token holders forego any opportunity to profit in exchange for greater financial stability.

 Learn how the Reserve will achieve stability and how holders of Reserve Shares will be rewarded.
 Eventually, although not at launch, our protocol will back Reserve with a diversified pool of assets in a decentralized way.
-This is not light reading – if you are looking for a basic explanation, read our overview here.
+This is not light reading – if you are looking for a basic explanation, read our overview of the protocol.